diwas-lamsal/biodiversity-audio/README.md

 # Biodiversity Audio Classification

 Biodiversity Audio Classification repository.
 This project is dedicated to training machine learning models to classify audio recordings of wildlife, with a specific focus on bird species from Chiang Mai, Thailand.
-It is possible to expand the classifier to more bird species or other animals based on their sounds as heard in their natural habitat.
+It is possible to classify more bird species or other animals based on their sounds as heard in their natural habitat.

 ## Quick Start with Docker